jeremyhilado/seir-224-project-2/readme.md

 Attendance will be at 12:00pm on Friday.
 Groups are otherwise welcome to work outside of GA at their collective discretion.

-You group **must** designate a "representative" to contact an instructor

 ---

 ### Support